TrojanSports - USC learns NCAA tournament draw as bracket revealed

 In fact, Wichita State's lack of size -- Udeze at 6-foot-8 is the only player on the roster taller than 6-foot-6 who averages at least 15 minutes a game, while Clarence Jackson (6-7) and Isaiah Poor Bear-Chandler (6-9, missed the AAC tournament with an ankle injury) come off the bench and Josaphat Bilau (6-10) hasn't played more than 5 minutes in a game since December.

-USC has a size advantage against most teams that would be even more pronounced against Wichita State, 7-foot Evan Mobley, 6-foot-10 Isaiah Mobley, 6-foot-9 Chevez Goodwin, 6-foot-8 Drew Peterson, 6-foot-7 Isaiah White and 6-foot-9 Max Agbonkpolo.
+USC has a size advantage against most teams that would be even more pronounced against Wichita State, 7-foot Evan Mobley, 6-foot-10 Isaiah Mobley, 6-foot-9 Goodwin, 6-foot-8 Peterson, 6-foot-7 White and 6-foot-9 Max Agbonkpolo.

 As for Drake, it is 25-4, but two of those losses came in its last three games -- against Bradley to end the regular season and against Loyola in the Missouri Valley tournament.
 The team has five players averaging double-figure points in senior forward ShanQuan Hemphill (14.1 PPG), sophomore guard Joseph Yesufu (12.1 PPG), redshirt junior guard Roman Penn (11.2 PPG), junior guard D.J.
 Wilkins (10.3 PPG) and redshirt senior forward Tremell Murphy (10.2).